Floriane0123/LabExam_AccuWeather/backend/README.md

   - The frontend shows a general error message.

 - **Invalid Input**:
-  - If the user types invalid data, the frontend asks for a valid city name.
+  - If the user types invalid data, the frontend show City not found.

 ### **After the Search**
 - The user gets the weather information they searched for.